Connects: Valdez to Fairbanks, AK

 V 265.8 F 96.2 Delta Junction Chamber of Commerce Visitor Information Center to the west, phone 907-895-5068.

 V 266 F 96 Junction with Alaska Highway at DELTA JUNCTION (pop.
-984);food, gas, lodging.
-Attractions include the End of the Alaska Highway monument (pictured above) and Sullivan Roadhouse Historical Museum.
+984); food, gas, lodging.
+Attractions include the End of the Alaska Highway monument (pictured above) and Sullivan Roadhouse Museum.

 V 267 F 95 Delta State Recreation Site campground.

 V 275 F 87 Gas station with diesel to west.
 Turnoff to east for Big Delta State Historical Park.
-This 10-acre park on the Tanana River features the historic Rika’s Roadhouse (pictured below right), log cabin museums, historic out buildings, walking trails and camping/RV sites.
-Open mid-May to Labor Day; phone (623) 696-5919.
+This 10-acre park on the Tanana River features the historic Rika’s Roadhouse (pictured below), log cabin museums, historic out buildings, walking trails, camping/RV sites and The Roadhouse Cafe and Gift Shoppe at Rika’s (open mid-May to mid-September; phone 623/696-5919).

 V 275.5 F 86.5 Tanana River/Pipeline Crossing.